Sturgeon one of the most awesome fish that you will ever catch in the freshwater’s of America.

 If you never have hooked into one, maybe you don’t understand but if you have you are in for one heck of a grueling duel of strength.

-Whether it is from the bankon the Mouth of the Columbia River in Washington, from a jet boat in Hells Canyon or one of the many rivers or lakes that they reside in, they truly are a back breaking, arm tiring battle to the finish.
+Whether it is from the bankon the Mouth of the Columbia River in Washington, from a jet boat in Hells Canyon in Idaho, or any of the many rivers or lakes that they reside in…they truly are a back breaking, arm tiring battle to the finish.
 They don’t give up easy and they aren’t for the faint of heart or the weak of will.
 BUT…….
 If you want a thrill, set back on a sturgeon and hang on, you’re in for a battle.

 Now, I have caught my fair share of sturgeon and had the opportunity fish for them from the bank as well as the boat.
-But the chance to go fish for a keeper sturgeon (Did I mention that they are some of the best eating you can imagine?
-See my sturgeon recipe below.), I’m all in for any trip like that.
+But the chance to go fish for a keeper sturgeon (Did I mention that they are some of the best eating you can imagine?), I’m all in for any trip like that.

 Heck that is why it is called fishing, not catching, Right??
 We were getting some bites, but nothing was really getting serious, but we were having a wonderful time laughing and telling old fishing stories.